Jimmicorey/my-baby-log-api/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------

-API Endpoints:
+## API Endpoints:

+### 'Feed Baby"
-GET   /api/datalogs/feedbabydata      <- GETS the logs for 'Feed Baby' POST  /api/datalogs/feedbabydata      <- POST a new log for 'Feed Baby'
+* GET   /api/datalogs/feedbabydata      <- GETS the logs for 'Feed Baby'
+* POST  /api/datalogs/feedbabydata      <- POST a new log for 'Feed Baby'

+### 'Change Diaper'
-GET   /api/datalogs/changediaperdata  <- GETS the logs for 'Change Diaper' POST  /api/datalogs/changediaperdata  <- POST a new log for 'Change Diaper'
+* GET   /api/datalogs/changediaperdata  <- GETS the logs for 'Change Diaper'
+* POST  /api/datalogs/changediaperdata  <- POST a new log for 'Change Diaper'

+### 'Bath Time'
-GET   /api/datalogs/bathtimedata      <- GETS the logs for 'Bath Time' POST  /api/datalogs/bathtimedata      <- POST a new log for 'Bath Time'
+* GET   /api/datalogs/bathtimedata      <- GETS the logs for 'Bath Time'
+* POST  /api/datalogs/bathtimedata      <- POST a new log for 'Bath Time'

 ---------------------------------------------------------------------------------------------------------------------------